 Based on previous experience, and for the purpose of the assessment, an estimate of the likely outcome from the 24th Round licence applications has been made.
 Note that Drill or Drop work programmes (subject to further studies by Licence holders) will probably only result in an actual well being drilled in less than 50% of the cases.
 Contingent wells are treated as firmer than Drill or Drop (perhaps 50 - 75%).
-The estimates of work commitments for Blocks or groups of Blocks derived by BERR based on applications received are as follows (where D/D = Drill or Drop, L = Licence):
+The estimates of work commitments for block 17/3 derived by BERR from the range of applications received is as follows: